mhaigh/MITgcm_perturb/README.md

 # How to run

 MAKE_FIGS.py is the executable script with which plots are produced.
 This reads in data stored in "data" directory.
 Users will need Python3 packages including netCDF4, scipy and MITgcmutils.
+Within MAKE_FIGS.py, users can reproduce Figures 1-4 of the manuscript by setting the appropriate flag above each figure block (FIGURE1, FIGURE2, etc.) to "True".